zarify/clipy/project/my_todo.md

 # This is my personal todo
-- [-] Users can download their workspace as a zip file
 - [ ] Write user documentation
 - [ ] Write author documentation
 - [ ] Make a logo
 - [ ] Make a favicon
-- [-] Implement save and restore drafts
-- [ ] Is there a way of verifying a student has solved a problem in a zero-knowledge way?
 - [ ] Dark mode
 - [ ] Maybe switch to IndexedDB support only - check browser support
+- [ ] New playwrite and other tests
-- [ ] Tests that always run vs tests that only run if previous passes
+- [-] Tests that always run vs tests that only run if previous passes
 - [-] AST support for feedback and tests
+- [-] Implement save and restore drafts
+- [-] Is there a way of verifying a student has solved a problem in a zero-knowledge way?
+- [-] Users can download their workspace as a zip file